openhealthcare/developer/README.md

 All code gets reviewed by a technical colleague where possible - so PRs are your friend.
 Exeptions may apply to "all".

+Pull Requests should ask the following questions:

+* Do these changes meet the User Need?
+* Does the code have appropriate documentation after this change is made?
+* Are these changes appropriately tested?

 ### Deploy to test
 As a general rule, we maintain test servers per deployment, and per sprint/major feature set, on some kind of cloud IAAS/PAAS system.
 Specifics will vary.